 Yes, ODU offers a payment plan through which tuition, fees, health insurance and on-campus housing costs may be paid in 4 installments.

 If sponsored by an employer, governmental or private organization, and direct billing of your tuition and fees is requested, Old Dominion University must obtain current billing authorization and contact information.
 Invoice approval is sanctioned by a dated financial guarantee written on official organization stationary.
-The total funding amount, duration of funds, and any additional related terms and or restrictions must be clearly stated.
+The total funding amount, duration of funds, and any additional related terms and or restrictions, such as specific course of study registration, must be clearly stated.